-FingerMotion started and commercialized its "Business to Business" ("B2B") model by integrating with various e-commerce platforms to provide its mobile payment and recharge services to subscribers or end consumers.
-In the first quarter of 2019 FingerMotion expanded its business by commercializing its first "Business to Consumer" ("B2C") model, offering the telecommunication providers' products and services, including data plans, subscription plans, mobile phones, and loyalty points redemption, directly to subscribers or customers of the e-commerce companies, such as PinDuoDuo ("PDD"), TMall ("TMALL") and JD.Com.
+FingerMotion started and commercialized its "Business-to-Business" ("B2B") model by integrating with various e-commerce platforms to provide its mobile payment and recharge services to subscribers or end consumers.
+In the first quarter of 2019 FingerMotion expanded its business by commercializing its first "Business-to-Consumer" ("B2C") model, offering the telecommunication providers' products and services, including data plans, subscription plans, mobile phones, and loyalty points redemption, directly to subscribers or customers of the e-commerce companies, such as PinDuoDuo.com, TMall.com and JD.Com.
 The Company is planning to further expand its universal exchange platform by setting up B2C stores on several other major e-commerce platforms in China.
-In addition to that, we have been assigned as one of China's Mobile's loyalty redemption partner where we will be providing the services for their customers via our platform.
+In addition to that, we have been designated as one of China's Mobile's loyalty redemption partners, which allows us to provide such the services for their customers via our platform.